sdn-and-bgp

 Virtualization can be applied to subsystems such as disks and a whole machine.
 A virtual machine (VM) is implemented by adding a software layer to an actual device to sustain the desired virtual machine’s architecture.
 In general, a virtual machine can circumvent real compatibility and hardware resource limitations to enable a more elevated degree of software portability and flexibility.

-n the dynamic world of modern computing, the ability to seamlessly move virtual machines (VMs) between different physical hosts has become a critical aspect of managing resources and ensuring optimal performance.
+In the dynamic world of modern computing, the ability to seamlessly move virtual machines (VMs) between different physical hosts has become a critical aspect of managing resources and ensuring optimal performance.
 This blog post explores VM mobility and its significance in today’s rapidly evolving computing landscape.

 VM mobility refers to transferring a virtual machine from one physical host to another without disrupting operation.
-This capability is made possible through virtualization technologies such as hypervisors, which enable the abstraction of hardware resources and allow multiple VMs to coexist on a single physical machine.
+Virtualization technologies such as hypervisors make this capability possible, enabling the abstraction of hardware resources and allowing multiple VMs to coexist on a single physical machine.

 LISP and VM Mobility